docker/docs/swarm/swarm_at_scale/troubleshoot.md

 In our simple voting-app example, the front-end is scalable and serviced by a load balancer.
-In the event that one of the two web containers fails (or the node that is hosting it fails), the load balancer stops routing requests to it and send all requests to the surviving web container.
+In the event that one of the two web containers fails (or the node that is hosting it fails), the load balancer stops routing requests to it and sends all requests to the surviving web container.
 This solution is highly scalable meaning you can have up to *n* web containers behind the load balancer.

 ## Interlock load balancer failures